rern/RuneAudio_Addons/guideline.md

 **Each addon requires:**

-1. bash script files stored anywhere downloadable with `wget`
+1. bash script files (stored anywhere reviewable)
 2. an `array(...)` in `/srv/http/addonslist.php`
 3. a pull request for `/srv/http/addonslist.php`
 ---